-The Trust will take a sensible approach to allow for exceptions to be made during extreme weather for example, allowing pupils to wear shorts in very hot weather or allowing trousers to be worn instead of skirts in very cold weather.
-The Trust will also ensure that the PE kit is practical, comfortable, appropriate to the activity involved and is affordable for the parents and carers.
+The Trust will take a sensible approach to allow for exceptions to be made during extreme weather; for example, allowing pupils to wear shorts in very hot weather.
+The Trust will also ensure that the PE kit is practical, comfortable, appropriate to the activity involved and is affordable for parents and carers.